jino5577/yii2-date-range-picker/README.md

 ## License

 BSD 3-Clause License.
-Please see [License File](LICENSE.md) for more information.
+Please see bundled `LICENSE.md` file for more information.